 The Basics of Cyber Liability Insurance

 As financial advisers often say, if it matters to you, then you should insure it.
-The same with real estate or even health, cyber liability insurance protects your company in the event of a cyber-attack or unexpected disaster.
-This helps your business mitigate risks and the costs associated with data breaches and data loss events.
+The same with real estate or even health, cyber liability insurance protects your company in the event of a cyber incident or unexpected disaster.
+This helps you mitigate cyber risks and the costs associated with data breaches events and business interruptions.

 A Harrowing Question

 Consider this scenario: you’re a business who has just fallen victim to a data breach.
 This could unfortunately be the result of a disgruntled employee or someone accidentally clicking a bad link in an email.

 You should call your cyber insurance provider, as the breach came from within your business.
 Alongside them, you should also call your Managed IT Services provider (MSP), as they will play a huge role in recovering your data.

 It’s important that your business doesn’t just have a strong IT infrastructure, but a thorough cyber insurance policy, as well.

 Why Should I Apply?

 Contrary to misconceptions, cyber liability insurance is not reserved for companies dealing with tech or communications.
 As the world adapts to the new normal after the pandemic, more businesses are making the shift to remote work.
 Regardless of the industry, if you’re using the cloud and the internet to conduct your business, check out these reasons for having a cyber liability insurance plan in place.